harshpreetkaur1012-web/Smart-Hotel-Booking-And-Recommendation-System/README.md

 # ⭐ Support

-If you found this project useful, please consider giving it a **⭐ Star** on GitHub.
+If you found this project useful, please consider giving it a ⭐ Star.

-If you have feedback or ideas for improvement, feel free to open an issue or connect with me on LinkedIn.
+For feedback or suggestions, feel free to open an issue or connect with me on LinkedIn.

-Happy Coding! 🚀